APPENDIX D - TEAM RACING RULES

 (c) To report the incident to the protest committee, a black and white flag.

-D2.7 Limitations on Other Proceedings
+D2.6 Limitations on Other Proceedings

-A decision, action or non-action of an umpire shall not be
+(b) A decision, action or non-action of an umpire shall not be

-(c) grounds for abandoning a race after it has started.
+(2) grounds for abandoning a race after it has started.

 D3 SCORING A RACE

-D3.1 (a) Each boat finishing a race shall be scored points equal to her finishing place.
-All other boats shall be scored points equal to the number of boats entitled to race.
+equal to her finishing place.
+All other boats shall be scored points equal to

 D3.2 When all boats on one team have finished, retired or failed to start, the other team’s boats racing at that time shall be scored the points they would have received had they finished.

-D3.3 The team with the lower total points wins the race.
+D3.4 The team with the lower total points wins the race.
 If the totals are equal, the team that does not have first place wins.

-D4 SCORING A SERIES
+D4 SCORING AN EVENT

 D4.1 Terminology